-- 3. RESOLVED, That the Board's vision for the CVFPP is to: - (a) Have as first priority the protection of life and property by reducing both the probability and consequences of flooding. - (b) Protect life and property in urban and rural areas by assuring that the existing system is properly maintained and managed. - (c) Protect life and property in urban and rural areas by improving reliability and expanding the capacity of the existing system to provide a margin of safety in the event of larger flood events. - (d) Cooperate with various federal, State, and local agencies and stakeholders to manage flood risk.

-- (e) Restore ecosystem function to promote the recovery and stability of native species and overall biotic diversity and provide for recreation. - (f) Promote economic sustainability in urban and rural areas.
+- 3. RESOLVED, That the Board's vision for the CVFPP is to: - (a) Have as first priority the protection of life and property by reducing both the probability and consequences of flooding. - (b) Protect life and property in urban and rural areas by assuring that the existing system is properly maintained and managed. - (c) Protect life and property in urban and rural areas by improving reliability and expanding the capacity of the existing system to provide a margin of safety in the event of larger flood events. - (d) Cooperate with various federal, State, and local agencies and stakeholders to manage flood risk. - (e) Restore ecosystem function to promote the recovery and stability of native species and overall biotic diversity and provide for recreation. - (f) Promote economic sustainability in urban, rural, and agricultural areas. - (g) Improve long-term system resiliency to address uncertainties such as the effects of climate change, other changes in hydrology, or uncertain geotechnical conditions.